glls/web-service-albums-benchmark/README.md

 ## Requirements

 * server should run on port 8000
+* server app should be optimized for speed (release mode) when possible
 * output should be RAW JSON prepared in advance
 * albums should be pre-loaded, no database or file access
 * benchmark all apps on the same machine with minimum apps loaded